Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Consider buying whole life insurance if …

+- You like stability.
 With whole life, everything is fixed: Your premiums, the death benefit and the interest you’ll earn on your cash value benefit.
 All you have to do is continue making your payments and trust that everything else is being taken care of.

+- You’re working with a budget.
 For planners and careful savers, whole life is an ideal permanent life insurance policy.
 The premiums are consistent, so you know exactly how much you owe every month, which makes budgeting easier.

+- You’re young and healthy, but your family has a history of serious health conditions.
 If you have a family medical history of cancer, strokes or heart disease, you might want to lock in a good rate now, while you have no health complications.
 Whole life is typically the least expensive type of permanent life insurance.

+- You want to invest without thinking about it.
 Your insurer manages the investment portion of your policy, so you don’t have to figure out how to grow the funds yourself.
 With universal life, you have to participate a little more by choosing which investments you’d like to be involved in.

 Consider buying universal life insurance if …

+- You want to change your coverage to suit your circumstances.
 In the world of life insurance, universal life policies offer an unparalleled degree of flexibility.
 You can adjust the amount and timing of your payments, as well as the death benefit.

+- You’re comfortable with risk.
 Unlike whole life, universal life’s returns aren’t fixed.
 They’re privy to market conditions, meaning they come with greater risk, but offer potentially greater returns.
 If you’re interested in risky investments but don’t have the discipline or expertise to invest on your own, it’s worth exploring universal life insurance.

+- You like the idea of your premiums being tied to interest rates.
 Typically, universal life premiums are lower when interest rates are high, and vice versa.
 This isn’t the case with whole life, whose premiums stay the same.
 Also, the interest rates for universal life policies are adjusted monthly.
 This means that during periods of high-interest rates, policyholders may see their cash values rise rapidly.

 Whole life and universal life both offer lifelong coverage.
 They also turn into cash assets over time, but universal life is a riskier investment that requires more participation on the policyholder’s part.
 For stable premiums and interest rates, whole life might be the better choice.
 If you’re a keen investor who wants the freedom to tweak your policy, look into universal life.